alan-turing-institute/scivision/docs/model_repository_template.md

 If you wish the model to be compatible with the scivision API, include a class within this script, which contains a prediction function that can be used to run the model on data.

 For examples, check out the [example model repos](#%EF%B8%8F-example-model-repos) section.

+### 📄 Installation documentation

+A `README`, which includes detailed instructions on how the model can be installed.
+Without this, your model(s) will not be accepted for inclusion in the scivision catalog.

+### 📜 Software licence

+You should include a `LICENSE` file in the repository, so that scivision users who come across it can understand the conditions of its usage.
+For help deciding which license to include, see www.choosealicense.com or check out the section on [software licenses](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-software.html) in The Turing Way online handbook.

+## Requirements for the scivision API

 ### 🖋️ Model config file